schneider128k/ai_course/README.md

 I taught a course on artificial intelligence in Fall 2018.

-I used the materials (slides and programming assignments) from [UC Berkeley CS188 Intro to AI](http://ai.berkeley.edu/home.html).
+At the beginning of the semester, I used the materials (slides and programming assignments) from [UC Berkeley CS188 Intro to AI](http://ai.berkeley.edu/home.html).
 Using these materials, I covered the following topics:

 - Uninformed search
 - Informed search
 - Adverseral search